 Asyaroga – oral disorders, bad breath problem

-It acts as a cardiac stimulant, used in diarrhea, premature ejaculation, erectile dysfunction
+It acts as a cardiac stimulant, used in diarrhoea, premature ejaculation, erectile dysfunction

 Ambrette oil is extracted from seed, is used in perfume industry.